tocco934/aws-foundry-ssl/README.md

 ### Transferring Worlds and Data

-Downloading the `/foundrydata` folder from one EC2 in anticipation of uploading it to another should suffice.
-If you're using SCP you'll need to do two things:
+Downloading the `/foundrydata` folder from your old EC2 in anticipation of uploading it to another should suffice.

+If you're using SCP you'll need to do two things after uploading to your new instance:

 1. Set permissions back to `foundry`
 2. Restart the `foundry` service